-undertaken at least every three years and are supported by a comprehensive internal and external audit programme.

-4. Standing Objectives: The following standing objectives are to meet by each port, with support from Group as required, during the period.
-Any issues in meeting these targets are raised through at the Marine Management Team meeting in accordance with the MSMS.
+- · Group Marine Training Policy - 3.
+Marine Safety Management System (MSMS): A comprehensive overview of the structure, management and maintenance of the MSMS and compliance with the PMSC in support of this plan is contained within the MSMS.
+Independent audits of compliance with the PMSC are undertaken at least every three years and are supported by a comprehensive internal and external audit programme. - 4.
+Standing Objectives: The following standing objectives are to be met by each port, with support from Group as required, during the period.
+Any issues in meeting these targets are raised at the Marine Management Team meeting in accordance with the MSMS.

-Service Provision / Activity Target Target Details Assessment a.
-Legislation Keep under review harbour powers and applicable legislation including byelaws and Directions.
-Maintain an enforcement action log.
-A complex area across 7 Harbour Authorities.
-Current process fit for purpose across Group but would benefit further updating. b.
+- Service Provision / Activity Target Target Details a.
+Legislation Keep under review harbour powers and applicable legislation including byelaws and Directions. b.
 Marine Safety Management System Meet the Key Performance Targets of the MSMS.
 No major incidents, serious injuries or serious pollution as a result of a failure of the Ports Marine Safety Management System.
 Ensure an effective data capture and analysis of all Marine incidents including near misses.
-Monthly Management Review of the SMS including incident reporting, training and progress on tasks/projects, Hydrographic and Dredging requirements, AtoN performance and Group Port Control Centre update. c.
-Vessel Traffic Service / Local Port Service Provide an effective Vessel Traffic Service or Local Port Service throughout the Ports based on risk assessment.
+Monthly Management Review of the SMS including incident reporting, training and progress on tasks/projects, Hydrographic and Dredging requirements, AtoN performance and Group Port Control Centre update.
+C. Vessel Traffic Service / Local Port Service Provide an effective Vessel Traffic Service or Local Port Service throughout the Ports based on risk assessment.
 Ensure the VTS/LPS system operates at 99.9% availability. d.
-Pilotage including the authorisation of pilotage ex emptions Provide a pilotage service of suitable qualified and authorised pilots that is supported by appropriate recruitment and a continuation training programme.
+Pilotage including the authorisation of pilotage ex emptions Provide a pilotage service of suitably qualified and authorised pilots that is supported by appropriate recruitment and a continuation training programme.
 Provide a suitable pilotage exemption certificate system of approval and monitoring/enforcement.
 No major incidents resulting from pilotage errors. e.
 Conservancy and Hydrographic survey Ensure the Port has an adequate schedule of hydrographic surveys and that these are undertaken and published in line with defined schedules.
 Review the long-term survey strategy to ensure it remains relevant and fit for purpose.
 Investigate all reported wreck and obstruction on notification.
-Issue navigation warnings and were appropriate arrange marking and removal at earliest opportunity commensurate with navigational/environmental risk.
+Issue navigation warnings and where appropriate arrange marking and removal at earliest opportunity commensurate with navigational/environmental risk.

 Through appropriate maintenance and response ensure AtoN availability meets Trinity House/NLB targets. f.
 Emergency preparedness and response Maintain a detailed and robust schedule of regular training and exercises for implementing emergency plans and oil spill procedures, to improve response capability.
-Exercises will be carried out with external stakeholders such as local authorities and the emergency services. • g.
+Exercises will be carried out with external stakeholders such as local authorities and the emergency services. g.
 Enforcement and prosecution Maintain a cadre of appropriately trained and qualified personnel.
-Maintain a detailed and robust schedule of regular training and exercises. • Although met it is recommended that a revisit of enforcement and prosecution training is completed. h.
+Maintain a detailed and robust schedule of regular training and exercises.
+Maintain a register of enforcement actions taken. h.
 Training Fulfil the requirements of the Group Marine Training Matrix.
 Ensure Marine team personnel are appropriately qualified and trained for their role. i.
 Liaison and consultation Convene routine meetings every 6 months with port users.
-Appropriate and open consultation, undertaken with waterways users and interested parties regarding proposed amendments to Byelaws, Directions and Codes of Practice. • Some gaps in some Ports.
-Revisit procedure and share best practice.
+Appropriate and open consultation, undertaken with waterways users and interested parties regarding proposed amendments to Byelaws, Directions and Codes of Practice.